wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

   - Skips installing VS Code.
 Useful for advanced installations or configurations.
 Generally not recommended.

-- Select existing VS Code zip for offline install on this computer
+- Select existing VS Code archive for offline install on this computer

   - Selecting this option will bring up a prompt allowing you to select a pre-existing zip file of VS Code that has been downloaded by the installer previously.
 This option does **not** let you select an already installed copy of VS Code on your machine.

-- Create VS Code zip to share with other computers/OSes for offline install
+- Create VS Code archives to share with other computers/OSes for offline install

   - This option downloads and saves a copy of VS Code for all platforms, which is useful for sharing the copy of the installer.